wdim0/esp8266_with_KeDei_lcd_module/README.md

 ![3.5" KeDei LCD module hacked - with 74VHC4040 and propagation delay compensation](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/module_hacked_vhc_with_compensation.jpg)

 Limitations:
 - The KeDei display must be v4.0 (see image in "The hack" section below) - with this version of the module I've done the hack and tested everything.
-I've tried the same thing unsuccessully with v6.0
+I've tried the same thing with v6.0 - unsuccessfully.
+The wiring to shift register is different, LCD controller is different.
+If anyone knows the exact wiring of the control and data signals to shift register for v6.0, please tell me.
 - In WLCD driver we're using "only" 65 k colors (R5G6B5) mode, because this gives us speed.
 A lot of it!
 Many things can be optimized then and we can use 32-bit copy instructions.
 Everything is nicely aligned when using R5G6B5 and ESP8266's HSPI

 And this could be done as a result, based on this hack.
 My ESP8266 powered 3.5" 480x320 WiFi LCD (SPI CLK is 40 MHz to LCD module)<br>